Arm Exercises After 50: Secrets to Tone Flabby Arms Fast

-To lose fat and gain or maintain lean you want exercises that boost your metabolism.
+To lose fat and gain or maintain lean it’s not arm exercises after 50 that will do it.
+You want exercises that boost your metabolism.
 Doing major muscle group exercises will tone and define your arms faster than doing arm exercises.
 What?
 Yes.
 Your arm muscles are small.
 Your chest and back muscles are big.
 If you boost metabolism by working chest and back you will do far more good for your overall muscle tone than if you simply attempt to target arms.

 Meanwhile, your chest and back exercises use the arm muscles.
 You’re not ignoring them.
 Yet, they don’t need to be “prettied up” until you’ve reached a certain level of foundation work.

 Cardiovascular exercise changes can also help.
 Cardio is another way to boost metabolism if it’s of sufficient intensity.
-Yet, choosing swimming, boxing, or using battle ropes for instance can also increase the tone to your arms while you’re boosting metabolism.
+Interval training is a girl’s arms best friend.
+Specifically, choosing swimming, boxing, or using battle ropes for instance can also increase the tone to your arms while you’re boosting metabolism.
 You haven’t seen a swimmer who doesn’t have toned arms.
 Oddly, if you ride a bike whether in a spinning class or outdoors and ride in “aero bars” your triceps are contracted the entire time.
 If you ride for a couple hours a week, that adds up.

 Other types of conditioning can also help you tone your arms.
 Certain yoga styles involve multiple push up type movements in a slow controlled manner.
 These kinds of repetitions make a difference.

 Add it all up and be sure that you sequence the highest priority exercises first.
 You can do bicep curls and tricep kick backs.
-Just save them for last and it’s OK if you run out of time.
+Arm exercises after 50 aren’t a waste of time.
+Just save them for last and it’s OK if you sometimes run out of time.
 If you spend time swimming or lifting heavy for chest and back, you have indeed used your arms in a way that will increase the tone far more than a few arm exercises if they are the only thing you’re doing.

 So, go on, get armed and dangerous!
 Want more step-by-step in video?
 You’ll love this.